By: Destyn Land, M.Ed.

 When we embrace bell hooks’ love ethic in our everyday work life, we:

-• Center the marginalized, rather than the majority.
+- Center the marginalized, rather than the majority.
 When I was growing up every tough decision on the playground was solved with “MAJORITY RULES!”
-While there may be some moments and situations where “majority rules” makes sense; it can easily become a harmful practice and can marginalization/isolate individuals on your team.
+While there may be some moments and situations where “majority rules” make sense; it can easily become a harmful practice and can marginalize/isolate individuals on your team.
 A love ethic causes us to pause and ask, “who does this situation impact the most?” and shifts us from equality to equity.

-• For there to truly be an environment of care, commitment, trust, responsibility, respect, and knowledge” there must be accountability.
+- Normalize accountability For there to truly be an environment of “care, commitment, trust, responsibility, respect, and knowledge” there must be accountability.
 Although accountability is not one of those words that makes us feel good on the inside, accountability can be an act of love.
 We cannot claim to be a beloved community, or workplace guided by a love ethic when people are not held responsible for their actions that hurt or harm others.
 One way we can normalize accountability is by making feedback a regular and comfortable practice in our workplace.

 Happy Black History Month and Happy Valentine’s Day!